sategie/amebo_drf/README.md

 **created_date**: This is a DateTime field which records the date and time the notification was created

-**seen**: This is a Boolean field which changes from the default 'false' to 'true' when a user sees the notification
+**seen**: This is a Boolean field which changes from the default 'false' to 'true' when a user opens the specific notification

 ## **API ENDPOINTS**